Traditional Chinese Hair Jewelry – Ming Style Diji & Tiaopai

 Huadian (花钿)

-worn at the base of the front of the Diji, has an overall curved looped band with a hairpin that runs vertically backwards, or with ties at both ends.
+worn at the base of the front of the Diji, has an overall curved looped band with a hairpin foot that runs vertically backwards, or with ties at both ends.
 The shapes were mostly flowers, clouds, dragons & phoenixes, immortals, etc. Some were also inlaid with pearls and jade.

 Traditional Chinese Hair Jewelry - Ming Style Diji & Tiaopai-8